Enfants Noyés Nature Reserve

-The Enfants Noyés Nature Reserve (Réserve naturelle des Enfants Noyés; Natuurreservaat van de Verdronken Kinderen), commonly called the Enfants Noyés Ponds (Étangs des Enfants Noyés; Vijvers van de Verdronken Kinderen), is a nature reserve consisting of three large ponds located in a valley of the Sonian Forest in Brussels, Belgium.
-The nature reserve consists of three distinct ponds: the Étang du Fer à Cheval (Horseshoe Pond), the Étang des Canards Sauvages (Wild Ducks' Pond) and the Étang du Clos des Chênes (Oak's Clos Pond).
+The Enfants Noyés Nature Reserve (Réserve naturelle des Enfants Noyés; Natuurreservaat van de Verdronken Kinderen), commonly called the Enfants Noyés Ponds (Étangs des Enfants Noyés; Vijvers van de Verdronken Kinderen), is a nature reserve located in a valley of the Sonian Forest in Brussels, Belgium.
+It contains three large ponds: the Étang du Fer à Cheval (Horseshoe Pond), the Étang des Canards Sauvages (Wild Ducks' Pond) and the Étang du Clos des Chênes (Oaks' Grove Pond).

 History

-The Van der Meulen family owned the ponds until they were sold to the State in 1744.
+The Van der Meulen family owned the ponds until they were sold to the state in 1744.

 Origins and name

 The Enfants Noyés Nature Reserve owes its name to a misunderstanding.
 A mill once stood on the edge of the pond.
 It belonged to a certain Verdroncken (Dutch for "drowned").
-His children inherited it and got into the habit of calling it the Mill of the Verdroncken children (Kinderen Verdroncken), until a mistranslation turned Kinderen Verdroncken into Verdronken Kinderen, which literally means "drowned children".
+His children inherited it and it became known as the Mill of the Verdroncken children (Kinderen Verdroncken), until a mistranslation turned Kinderen Verdroncken into Verdronken Kinderen, which literally means "drowned children".

 Commercial use

 Through successive inheritances, the ponds became the property of the Van der Meulen family, an important family of freshwater fish merchants in Brussels, many of whom were deans of the guild of freshwater fishmongers.
-They owned many fishponds and ponds, especially in the Sonian Forest.
-Elisabeth Van der Meulen (1720–1769), wife of Jean-Baptiste van Dievoet (1704–1776), was the last owner of the ponds; it was she who sold them to the State in 1744.
+They owned many fishponds and ponds, notably in the Sonian Forest.
+Elisabeth Van der Meulen (1720–1769), wife of Jean-Baptiste van Dievoet (1704–1776), was the last owner of the ponds; it was she who sold them to the state in 1744.